moxystudio/node-proper-lockfile/README.md

 `proper-lockfile` detects cases in which:

 - Updates to the `lockfile` fail
-- Updates take longer than expected, possibly causing the lock to became stale for a certain amount of time
+- Updates take longer than expected, possibly causing the lock to become stale for a certain amount of time

 As you see, the first two are a consequence of bad usage.
 Technically, it was possible to detect the first two but it would introduce complexity and eventual race conditions.